-Orientation: New students/consumers will meet with a designated staff person on entry date for orientation.
-Staff will be involved in introducing student/consumer to their peer group/cohort.
+Orientation: New consumers will meet with a designated staff person on entry date for orientation.
+Staff will be involved in introducing the consumer to their peer group/cohort.
 Staff will facilitate socialization at orientation break.
-The student/consumer will be assigned a peer buddy, if appropriate, to show them the instructional room, restrooms, and general orientation to the physical environment.
-The Program Directors or vocational counseling staff will check with the student/consumer on a daily basis until the student/consumer feels comfortable.
+The consumer will be assigned a peer buddy, if appropriate, to show them the instructional room, restrooms, and general orientation to the physical environment.
+The Program Directors or counseling staff will check with the consumer on a daily basis until the consumer feels comfortable.

 A photograph will be taken of the new consumer, for consumer file identification purposes.
 The new consumer will be listed on applicable Attendance Roster.
 Program start date will be listed.
 The consumer’s schedule will be reviewed with the consumer.
 The Consumer Handbook will be reviewed with the consumer, and parents if applicable.
 Any and all questions will be answered and all required forms will be completed at this time.
 Before the consumer starts in the program, all emergency and medical forms must be completed and entered into the consumer’s file.
 For more information about the enrollment process and services, contact us.

 How do we measure progress?

-Each student/consumer will be assigned a Vocational Counselor once services are authorized to begin.
-Utilizing the student's/consumer’s Individual Habilitation Service Plan (IHSP), the student's/consumer’s Vocational Counselor will assess student/consumer progress toward social vocational program goals on a semi-annual basis.
+Each consumer will be assigned a Counselor once services are authorized to begin.
+Utilizing the consumer’s Individual Habilitation Service Plan (IHSP), the consumer’s Counselor will assess consumer progress toward IHSP outcomes/goals on a semi-annual basis.

-Consumer progress toward IHSP goals are measured and recorded via direct and indirect measures, including the review of formative and cumulative assessments completed by instructors during each course, instructor comments/feedback, consumer/consumer’s parent comments/feedback, review of consumer’s program benchmark assignments, and review of progress notes completed by assigned vocational counselors during direct monthly meetings between consumer and their assigned vocational counselor.
-Reports will be provided and reviewed with students/consumers, student's/consumer's parents (if applicable), and will be reported to generic funding sources if required.
+Consumer progress toward IHSP goals are measured and recorded via direct and indirect measures, including the review of formative and cumulative assessments completed by instructors during each course, instructor comments/feedback, consumer/consumer’s parent comments/feedback, review of consumer’s program benchmark assignments, and review of progress notes completed by assigned counselors during direct monthly meetings between consumer and their assigned counselor.
+Reports will be provided and reviewed with consumers, consumer's parents (if applicable), and will be reported to generic funding sources if required.